 17#: Nagios – Server And Network Monitoring

-Nagios is a popular open source computer system and network monitoring application software.
+Nagios is a popular open-source computer system and network monitoring application software.
 You can easily monitor all your hosts, network equipment and services.
-It can send alert when things go wrong and again when they get better.
+It can send alerts when things go wrong and again when they get better.
 FAN is a “Fully Automated Nagios”.
-FAN goals are to provide a Nagios installation including most tools provided by the Nagios Community.
-FAN provides a CDRom image in the standard ISO format, making it easy to easilly install a Nagios server.
-Added to this, a wide bunch of tools are including to the distribution, in order to improve the user experience around Nagios.
+FAN’s goals are to provide a Nagios installation including most tools provided by the Nagios Community.
+FAN provides a CDRom image in the standard ISO format, making it easy to easily install a Nagios server.
+Added to this, a wide bunch of tools are including in the distribution, in order to improve the user experience around Nagios.

 18#: Cacti – Web-based Monitoring Tool

 Cacti is a complete network graphing solution designed to harness the power of RRDTool’s data storage and graphing functionality.
-Cacti provides a fast poller, advanced graph templating, multiple data acquisition methods, and user management features out of the box.
-All of this is wrapped in an intuitive, easy to use interface that makes sense for LAN-sized installations up to complex networks with hundreds of devices.
-It can provide data about network, CPU, memory, logged in users, Apache, DNS servers and much more.
-See how to install and configure Cacti network graphing tool under CentOS / RHEL.
+Cacti provide a fast poller, advanced graph templating, multiple data acquisition methods, and user management features out of the box.
+All of this is wrapped in an intuitive, easy-to-use interface that makes sense for LAN-sized installations up to complex networks with hundreds of devices.
+It can provide data about network, CPU, memory, logged-in users, Apache, DNS servers and much more.

 #19: KDE System Guard – Real-time Systems Reporting and Graphing